Published

 • Falls back cleanly when it’s not.

-• Making CloudFront behave.
+• CloudFront configuration.
 Picking the right event trigger, forwarding the minimum headers, and keeping caching predictable.

 • End-to-end debugging.
-Tracing issues across CloudFront, Lambda@Edge logs (region surprises included), and k8s pods.
+Tracing issues across CloudFront, Lambda@Edge logs, and k8s pods.

 The feature is boring when it’s working, so here are the two states that actually mattered: